 I recall as a child, my mother always planned week’s worth of work.
 She would bake every cookie imaginable.
 She would buy enormous quantities of gifts which she would wrap in all manner of beautiful ways.
-We would decorate the whole house in the most elaborate manner.
-We would sing carols, this year at least.
+We would decorate the whole house in the most elaborate way.
+We would sing carols.
 And so on.

 …She usually ended up scrambling to do as much as she could in the last day or three.
 It was never enough, especially not for her, and that meant Christmas Eve was an especially difficult evening.
 She was angry and depressed, and for me that meant at least a little phase where I would have wished the whole thing away.
 That moment always vanished by morning, but it was there.

 Mom had one brother.
 He died on Christmas Eve while building the Burma Road during World War II.
 He had joined the military after getting kicked out of the house over drinking a single beer, so his death left a special kind of rift in her life, and presumably that of her parents.
 I can’t imagine how hard that holiday must have been to her.
 As a kid I really couldn’t.